LSSTDESC/libradtranpy/docs/quickstart.rst

 * ``path,thefilename`` are the path and filename of the output ascii file.

-The result of the simulation can be obtaiend by:
+The result of the simulation can be obtained by:

         data = np.loadtxt(os.path.join(path,thefile))
         wl = data[:,0]